akikoogawa7/RHS-Neural-Network/README.md

 ### Description
 For this deep learning project, I decided to make use of the images which I had collected from an earlier web scraping project, from the [Royal Horticultural Society database](https://www.rhs.org.uk/Plants/Search-Results?form-mode=true&context=l%3Den%26q%3D%2523all%26sl%3DplantForm).
 <br><br>
 This CNN model and MVP (Minimum Viable Product) hopes to accurately classify the 3147 different types of plants.
-However, because of the large amount of possible plant images to be potentially classified, the default number of classes has been set to `n_classes = 50`.<br>
+However, because of the large amount of possible plant images to be potentially classified, the default number of classes has been finally set to `n_classes = 61` after initially indexing the first 80.
+Deleting duplicate images and file paths have left us with 61 different plant images to train.<br>
 The number of images have been batched to a length of 64 per batch and are shuffled.<br>
 The learning rate and number of epochs have been adjusted to attain the highest accuracy score.
 Gradient descent optimiser Adam (Adaptive Moment Estimation) has been used throughout training.